workato/custom_connector_docs/README.md

 A Workato recipe is a set of predefined instructions to be executed.
 It is made up of a trigger and one or more actions.

-It execute a variety of tasks to all the applications supported by the Workato platform.
+It executes a variety of tasks to all the applications supported by the Workato platform.

 ## Trigger